Mami Wata: Development

 Scholars trace the origins of Mami Wata to encounters to depictions of European mermaids witnessed by West Africans as early as the 1400s and 1500s.
 As summarized by scholar and adherent Henry John Drewal:

 Substantial evidence suggests that the concept of Mami Wata has its origins in the first encounters of Africans and Europeans in the fifteenth century.
 Her first representations were probably derived from European images of mermaids and marine sculptures.
 As an Afro-Portuguese ivory shows, an African sculptor (probably Sapi, on the coast of Sierra Leone) was commissioned to create a mermaid image for his patrons as early as 1490–1530.
 And an eighteenth- or nineteenth-century ship’s figurehead now in Ijebu-Ode, Nigeria, is called Mami Wata by its owners.

 A second version of the mermaid from European folklore with two tails also likely influenced depictions of Mami Wata localized especially to the Benin Republic.
 Scholars trace this motif to the influence of Portuguese depictions of mermaids.
+In some regions, she is typically represented as free of any kind of social bonds and as a foreign entity, and "broadly identified with Europeans rather than any African ethnic group or ancestors".